6 Ways to Face Family When it's Unpleasant

 First thing first: I think we all can agree that the most important question is, How Important Is the Relationship?
 Do you want to be RIGHT or do you want RELATIONSHIP?
 So maybe you don’t want a full-blown bestie relationship.
 But you also don’t want a fistfight rolling out into the front yard during Christmas dinner, right?

-1. Calm yourself down by not taking it personal.
+1. Calm yourself down by not taking it personally.
 So what they’re crazy–just remind yourself that it’s not you, it’s them.

 3. Listen.
 Even if it is hard to listen to someone whose opinion you don’t agree with.
-Relationship has to ebb and flow.
+Relationships have to ebb and flow.
 Try to put yourself in their shoes.
 Or better, yet, simply distract yourself mentally while they’re talking. ;)

 5. You CAN walk away.
-Don’t feel obligated to ever be best friends with people who makes you feel uncomfortable.
-You may have to sit through some annoying conversations at Thanksgiving, or bite your tongue till it bleeds, but it is one afternoon to keep the peace for everyone else.
+Don’t feel obligated to ever be best friends with people who make you feel uncomfortable.
+You may have to sit through some annoying conversations at a New Years Eve party or bite your tongue till it bleeds, but it is one afternoon to keep the peace for everyone else.
 Expressing self-control at this one event is not a license you are granting them to hang out every Sunday afternoon.

 You CAN be a bigger person who is choosing the high road and operating in the spirit of self-control.
 Let’s be clear, there may be some underlying issues that are deeper rooted than annoyance and crazy.
 Those may take counseling and prayer.
 This may be a relationship that needs work and could use a heart to heart on both ends.
 But holidays may not be the time.